Skip to main content

 About Sijie Sichuan Restaurant

 On the 10th floor of a Yiu Wa Street building in Causeway Bay, Sijie sits in a neighbourhood that runs on convenience and density.
-Causeway Bay is one of Hong Kong's busiest commercial and dining districts, and most restaurants here compete on speed and accessibility.
+Causeway Bay is one of Hong Kong's busiest commercial and dining districts, most restaurants here compete on speed and accessibility.
 Sijie competes differently: it draws diners who have sought it out specifically, which shapes the room's atmosphere from the moment you arrive.
-Chef Zhong Yong leads the kitchen, and the cooking is rooted in Sichuan tradition — a cuisine defined by the interplay of numbing heat (ma), spice (la), and the kind of aromatic depth that begins in the kitchen and reaches you well before the dish does.
-That layered scent profile , chilli oil, fermented black bean, toasted Sichuan peppercorn , is part of what distinguishes a kitchen running Sichuan seriously from one running it casually.
+Chef Zhong Yong leads the kitchen, the cooking is rooted in Sichuan tradition — a cuisine defined by the interplay of numbing heat (ma), spice (la), and the kind of aromatic depth that begins in the kitchen and reaches you well before the dish does.
+That layered scent profile, chilli oil, fermented black bean, toasted Sichuan peppercorn, is part of what distinguishes a kitchen running Sichuan seriously from one running it casually.

-The OAD ranking places Sijie in good company regionally, and the 4.1 Google rating across 255 reviews suggests that the experience holds up across different types of visits and group sizes.
 For a special occasion, the tenth-floor setting offers a degree of separation from the street-level noise of Causeway Bay, which matters when you want a dinner that feels considered rather than hurried.

 Timing your visit well makes a practical difference here.
-Lunch runs Monday through Saturday from 11:30 am to 2:30 pm, and dinner runs daily from 6:30 to 10:30 pm , Sunday is dinner only.
+Lunch runs Monday through Saturday from 11:30 am to 2:30 pm, dinner runs daily from 6:30 to 10:30 pm, Sunday is dinner only.
 If you are planning a celebratory meal and want a quieter room with more attentive pacing, a weekday dinner is the stronger call.
 Saturday lunch can draw a brisk crowd from the surrounding shopping district, which changes the feel of the room.
-Booking is classified as easy, so you are not competing for a table weeks in advance the way you would be at Hong Kong's harder-to-access venues , but confirming a reservation in advance is still the right move, particularly for groups or if you have a fixed occasion date.
+Booking is classified as easy, so you are not competing for a table weeks in advance the way you would be at Hong Kong's harder-to-access venues, but confirming a reservation in advance is still the right move, particularly for groups or if you have a fixed occasion date.

-For context on where Sijie sits in Hong Kong's broader Sichuan scene, Grand Majestic Sichuan is the obvious peer conversation , grander in format and more formal in setting, which suits a different kind of occasion.
+For context on where Sijie sits in Hong Kong's broader Sichuan scene, Grand Majestic Sichuan is the obvious peer conversation, grander in format and more formal in setting, which suits a different kind of occasion.
 Sijie's positioning as a casual but credentialed address means it works for a wider range of scenarios: a birthday dinner where the food is the point, a business lunch that needs to be genuinely good without being ceremonial, or a first proper Sichuan meal for someone visiting Hong Kong from outside the region.
 If you want to understand how Hong Kong's Sichuan compares to the source, Pearl covers the Chengdu originals including Yu Zhi Lan, Silver Pot, and Fang Xiang Jing for the full picture.

 The price range is not confirmed in available data, which makes it harder to position precisely against the Hong Kong market.
-Given the OAD Casual ranking and the neighbourhood, expect mid-range pricing , this is not a budget canteen, but it is also not asking for the commitment that Michelin-starred Cantonese or French dining in the city requires.
+Given the OAD Casual ranking and the neighbourhood, expect mid-range pricing, this is not a budget canteen, but it is also not asking for the commitment that Michelin-starred Cantonese or French dining in the city requires.
 That positioning is part of the value: you get a kitchen with demonstrable regional recognition at a price point that does not require a special-occasion budget to justify.

 For everything else happening in Hong Kong, Pearl's guides cover restaurants, hotels, bars, wineries, and experiences across the city.